jackphillips31/Velvet/README.md

 ## License

 This project is licensed under the MIT License.
-You can find the full text of the MIT License in the `LICENSE.md` file in this repository.
+You can find the full text of the MIT License in the `LICENSE` file in this repository.

 The MIT License allows you to freely use, modify, and distribute this software, subject to the terms and conditions of the license.
 It's a permissive open-source license that encourages collaboration and the creation of derivative works.
-For more details, please refer to the [MIT License](LICENSE.md) file.
+For more details, please refer to the [MIT License](LICENSE) file.